 Fire safety tips for the holiday season

-The Firefighter’s Association of the State of New York is reminding people about fire safety this holiday season — a time when home decorating includes candles, trees and lights.
+Every year, the Firefighters Association of the State of New York reminds people about fire safety during the holiday season — a time when home decorating includes candles, trees and lights.

 The National Fire Protection Association says that fire departments across the U.S. respond to an average of 160 home fires annually that started with Christmas trees, and an average of 7,900 home fires started by candles.
 From 2014 to 2018, fires caused by candles resulted in an annual average of 81 civilian fire deaths, 677 civilian fire injuries and $278 million in direct property damage per year.